CSpyridakis/notes/Linux/utilities/disks-manipulation.md

 ---

 ## mount
-Is used to attach a filesystem to a specified mount point.
+Is used to attach a file system to a specified mount point.

-### To temporarily mount a filesystem:
+### To temporarily mount a file system:
 `sudo mount <partition_path> <mount_point_path>`

 ### Permanent mounting (persistent after reboot)